-- 123.TRDC has up to eight weeks to determine an application for works to a tree protected by a TPO.
-If TRDC refuses permission the applicant has the right to appeal the decision to the Planning Inspectorate.
-If TRDC does not determine the application within eight weeks, there is no automatic right for an owner to carry out the works.
-However, the applicant can appeal against TRDC for non-determination. - 124.TRDC can also approve a lesser form of works to that which was applied for, for example to reduce the crown of a tree by up to one metre rather than three.
+- 123. The Council has up to eight weeks to determine an application for works to a tree protected by a TPO.
+If the Council refuses permission the applicant has the right to appeal the decision to the Planning Inspectorate.
+If the Council does not determine the application within eight weeks, there is no automatic right for an owner to carry out the works.
+However, the applicant can appeal against the Council for non-determination. - 124.
+The Council can also approve a lesser form of works to that which was applied for, for example to reduce the crown of a tree by up to one metre rather than three.